Audi S5 (2024) review: the stealth fighter

 The new S5 is essentially a slightly hotter version of the old Audi A4, albeit on a new platform.
 Of course, a few styling tweaks were in order: the front end now features a wider and flatter grille, while the rear light signatures have been revised to involve a light bar, comprised of cutting-edge OLED panels, among other updates.
 The new S5 is a low-slung beast, with short overhangs and an RS-style mesh grille.
 I’ve got time for the cosmetic tucks, but I’ll leave that verdict up to you.

-The 2024 S4 has a new interior – I’ll go into more detail on that later – as well as a revised power unit: a 3.0-litre petrol engine, fitted with a 48-volt mild hybrid electric motor.
-The MHEV system has been implemented to attenuate some of the S5’s environmental impact, all while supplementing the engine with a helping hand during acceleration, or while cruising on open roads.
+The 2024 S4 has a new interior as well as a revised power unit: a 3.0-litre petrol engine, fitted with a 48-volt mild hybrid electric motor.
+The MHEV Plus system also seen on the regular A5 has been implemented to alleviate some of the S5’s environmental impact, all while supplementing the engine with a helping hand during acceleration, or while cruising on open roads.

 What are the specs?

 The Audi S5 is powered by a turbocharged V6 petrol engine that produces 362bhp and 405ft lbs of torque.
 With its Quattro all-wheel drive system, the S5 can reach 62mph from zero in 4.5 seconds, before going on to a top speed of 155mph.
-The car is only available with a seven-speed S tronic automatic gearbox, but also benefits from mild-hybrid electric drive.
+The car is only available with a seven-speed S tronic automatic gearbox.
+You can choose from a ‘Saloon’ (which is actually a hatchback now), or an Avant estate – just like the regular A5.
+The same will apply for the upcoming A4 e-Tron range due within the next year or so.

 As for fuel efficiency in the new S5, Audi quotes a best combined economy range of between 35.3 and 35.8 mpg from WLTP, along with an emissions range of between 181 and 178 g/km.
 The S5 is 4835mm long, 1444mm tall and 1860mm wide in Avant form (15mm shorter in Sportback guise), and weighs 2,040 kg.
 The boot in the S5 Avant can carry up to 448 litres with the seats up and 1,396 litres with them folded down.
 The Sportback version can carry 417 litres or 1,271 litres, so opt for the Avant if you need the extra luggage room.